Skip to Content

 Regular fresh air inclusion and added water will keep the environment optimal for microbe activity, consuming the material and converting it to humus.
 Air and water management is achieved by turning the batch and incorporating the outlying insulation material into the center for thermophilic consumption.

 The final product has carbon-rich plant material reduced to its essence.
-Most of the nitrogen bound in the plant material has now been reduced to plant available nitrogen captured in the living and dead microorganisms.
+Most of the nitrogen bound in the plant material has now been reduced to plant-available nitrogen captured in the living and dead microorganisms.
 When added to the soil, the living microbes will migrate to the plant roots, making their bioavailable nitrogen accessible to the plant.

 Spent Mushroom Compost

 The soil-like substance left over after a crop of mushrooms is known as spent mushroom substrate and is what is commercially available to gardeners.
-The high amount of organic matter in spent substrate makes it a suitable soil conditioner or additive.
+The high amount of organic matter in the spent substrate makes it a suitable soil conditioner or additive.

 Making Compost for Mushroom Growing